 I obtained my PhD in law at the European University Institute in November 2020, with a thesis entitled The Regulation of Intelligence Activities under International Law.

-My current research interests include the regulation and governance of security crises in the international legal order; behavioural and regulatory approaches to international law; the role of international law and the functioning of the international legal order; and the security-liberty conundrum.
+My current research interests include the regulation and governance of global security in international law; behavioural and regulatory approaches to international law; the role of international law and the functioning of the international legal order; and the security-liberty conundrum.

 In 2019 and 2020, I taught French constitutional law at Sciences Po Paris (Reims campus) through 12-week seminars.